tanooj-s/md-scripts/README.md

 - pairCorrelation.py (calculates radial pair distribution functions for given pairs of atom types, needs a dump file)
 - velocityAutocorrelation.py (calculates velocity autocorrelations for specific atom types, needs a dump file with granular output)
 - neighborsCutoff.py (calculates n nearest neighbors within a given cutoff as a basic order parameter)
+- estimateFlux.py (estimate local charge flux / current as a vector field over a fixed set of nodes, this should generalize for any arbitrary quantity computed as a distribution on a fixed grid)

 Shortly available:
 - template scripts for different sorts of alchemical simulations